-Students in the 2018 Developing Musicians Program intake have the opportunity to audition in the following components:
+Students in the 2021 Developing Musicians Program intake have the opportunity to apply for the following components:

 Theory/Aural Skills: A streamed program catering for students at various levels (placement is based on a short entry exam).
 In groups of 10-15, students receive 30 min of music theory and 30min of aural skills tuition from ANU tertiary students.

 Chamber Music, and Choir (Vocal Fry): Each semester our excellent ensemble tutors work with different ensembles.
 Students may request a particular ensemble, and all efforts will be made to accommodate them, however ensemble availability is subject to enrolment.
-All students must take individual lessons on their instrument (signed letter from private teacher is required by the 3rd week of rehearsals).
+All students should be taking individual lessons on their instrument.
 Ensembles have multiple opportunities for performances each semester, both at ANU and throughout the ACT (including regular performances at embassies).

-Jazz Combo: The Music Development Program Jazz Combo is an ensemble for the aspiring jazz musician.
-This ensemble caters for rhythm section players, vocalists, and wind players.
-This ensemble provides students the opportunity to learn how to play in a jazz combo setting with an emphasis on learning ensemble skills, repertoire and improvisation.
+Jazz Ensemble: The Developing Musicians Program Jazz program is an ensemble for the aspiring jazz musician.
+These ensembles cater for rhythm section players, vocalists, and wind players.
+These ensembles provide students with the opportunity to learn how to play in group setting with an emphasis on learning ensemble skills, repertoire and improvisation.

-Eligibility criteria: ACT students in years 7 to 12, already proficient in an instrument.
+Eligibility criteria: ACT residents between the age of 12 and 21, already proficient in an instrument.

 Please note that acceptance to the Theory/Aural Skills program and Chamber Music ensembles is subject to availability in an appropriate class and ensemble.
 Acceptance in one program does not guarantee acceptance in the other.

-Students will be contacted in writing after the close of applications with audition requirements and their specific time, date and venue.
+Students will be contacted in writing after the close of applications with interview requirements and their specific time, date and venue.